 - Any other mild repetitive motions

-When you consistently do the same motion over and over, the build-up of tension can eventually reach a breaking point, causing pain and injury to a specific location of the body.
+When you consistently do the same motion over and over, the build-up of tension can eventually reach a breaking point, causing pain and injury to a specific body location.
 An example of this would be someone throwing their back out by sneezing or bending over to pick up a pen.
 The action itself isn’t enough to cause severe injury, but as tension builds up in the body, it eventually needs to be released or it can damage your muscles and tendons.

 - Carpal Tunnel